lucatume/wp-browser/docs/tutorials/vvv-setup-guide.md

 I'm assuming the scope of the development is to create the `my-plugin` plugin.

-The first step is to create the bare minimum code required to make the plugin show up among the available WordPress plugin in the `http://one.wordpress.test` installation in the `~/Repos/VVV/www/wordpress-one/public_html/wp-content/plugins` file:
+The first step is to create the bare minimum code required to make the plugin show up among the available WordPress plugins.
+Create the main plugin file in the `http://one.wordpress.test` installation plugins directory, in the `~/Repos/VVV/www/wordpress-one/public_html/wp-content/plugins/my-plugin/my-plugin.php` file:

 ```php
 <?php